in-toto/archivista/docs/witness_run.md

 ```
       --archivista-server string                      URL of the Archivista server to store or retrieve attestations (default "https://archivista.testifysec.io")
-  -a, --attestations strings                          Attestations to record (default [environment,git])
+  -a, --attestations strings                          Attestations to record ('product' and 'material' are always recorded) (default [environment,git])
       --attestor-product-exclude-glob string          Pattern to use when recording products.
 Files that match this pattern will be excluded as subjects on the attestation.
       --attestor-product-include-glob string          Pattern to use when recording products.
 Files that match this pattern will be included as subjects on the attestation. (default "*")
       --enable-archivista                             Use Archivista to store or retrieve attestations
+      --hashes strings                                Hashes selected for digest calculation.
+Defaults to SHA256 (default [sha256])
   -h, --help                                          help for run
   -o, --outfile string                                File to which to write signed data.
 Defaults to stdout
       --signer-file-cert-path string                  Path to the file containing the certificate for the private key